workingDog/Gpsd4Scala/readme.md

 # Overview

-Gpsd4Scala is a Scala/Akka client for connecting to the [gpsd](http://www.catb.org/gpsd/) server.
+Gpsd4Scala is a Scala/Akka client for connecting to the [gpsd](http://www.catb.org/gpsd/) daemon.

 This scala project is to help developers in retrieving GPS data from GPS devices connected to a computer (e.g. Raspberry PI).
 This is done through the intermediate